“.. a knot of interrelated problems requires a network of solutions.”

 We are actively seeking collaborators of all sorts.

-The Ghost Train Project is interested in working with the artistic and larger business communities.
-These diverse groups are influenced by and acknowledge the power of trains and their ability to spark economic development and create new community dynamics.
+The Ghost Train Project is interested in working with the artistic and larger business communities who acknowledge the power of trains and their ability to spark economic development and create new community dynamics.

 Contact us if you are interested in trains and our ideas.
 Let’s see what we can create together, as artists, benefactors, and audiences, hopping on and off the creative track along the way.
 Our collaboration will be the major fuel behind The Ghost Train Project.